Pronouns - Types of Pronouns

 Some made millions from the mistake.

-Here is a list of indefinite pronouns.
-Any, anybody, anyone, anything, all, another, both, each, either, everybody, everyone, everything, whoever, many, more, most, much, neither, nobody, no one, nothing, none, one, two, three, hundreds, others, several, some, somebody, someone, something.
+Here is a list of indefinite pronouns: any, anybody, anyone, anything, all, another, both, each, either, everybody, everyone, everything, whoever, many, more, most, much, neither, nobody, no one, nothing, none, one, two, three, hundreds, others, several, some, somebody, someone, something.

 6. Relative Pronouns